 Here $t_{1,2,3}$ are the in-plane tight-binding hopping parameters up to the third neighbors, $\gamma_{1 \vc k}=\tfrac{1}{2} ( \cos k_x + \cos k_y )$, $ \gamma_{2 \vc k}= \cos k_x \cos k_y $, $ \gamma_{3 \vc k}=\tfrac{1}{2} (\cos 2k_x + \cos 2k_y)$, and $\mu$ is the chemical potential.
 As argued above, $\epsilon_{\alpha}>\epsilon_{\beta}$, thus the initial degeneracy of two bands is lifted.

-In principle, one may also consider the other virtual processes, such as the $4s$-orbital admixtures that would contribute to $\xi_{\vc k}$ with the same $\eta_{\vc k}^2$ factor, longer-range interlayer hoppings, etc. Here we use Eq.~\eqref{eq:xi} considering $\epsilon_{\alpha/\beta}$ as free parameters.
-The representative $\alpha$ and $\beta$ band dispersions and corresponding Fermi surfaces are shown in Fig.~\ref{fig:2}, which are consistent with the density functional theory calculations~\cite{Luo23} and ARPES data in bilayer nickelate thin films~\cite{Sun25b,Wan25}.
+One may consider also the other virtual processes, such as the $4s$-orbital admixtures that would contribute to $\xi_{\vc k}$ with the same $\eta_{\vc k}^2$ factor, longer-range interlayer hoppings, etc. Here we use Eq.~\eqref{eq:xi} considering $\epsilon_{\alpha/\beta}$ as free parameters.
+The representative $\alpha$ and $\beta$ bands and Fermi surfaces shown in Fig.~\ref{fig:2} are consistent with the ARPES data in bilayer nickelate films~\cite{Sun25b,Wan25}.